-The introduction and quotes for this story were taken from Discourses on the Sober Life, by Luigi Cornaro.
+The introduction and quotes for this story were taken from Discourses on a Sober and Temperate Life, by Luigi Cornaro.

 Louis Cornaro's 16th century book, Discourses on the Sober Life, has also been alternatively titled, How to Live 100 Years.
 It is one of the greatest books ever written on hygiene.